nickgravelyn/FNADotNetCoreExample/README.md

-This repo is an example of building an FNA game using .NET Core 3, including a full publishing setup that also handles code signing and notarization on macOS.
+This repo is an example of building an FNA game using .NET Core 3, including steps for code signing and notarization of the app.
+While this is using FNA the general approach should work fine for any .NET Core 3 app.

 The "game" is just a CornflowerBlue window.
 Everything interesting is in the csproj file.